kavishdavay/Strelok/README.md

 - CSS
 - JavaScript

-Built with Phaser 3 Game Framework.
+Strelok is an original platformer game built entirely from scratch on the Phaser 3 game framework.